Mike55Young/BDMref/README.md

 ## Version History

+### Version 2.6
+* Increase the size of the output box from 5 rows to 7 rows and enlarge the font to 12pt
+* Improve handling of errors like not copying enough of the row or selecting the wrong state
+* Bugfix.
+If there was only one row in the second column of the Queensland website it was not collected for output
+* Colour messages red (error) or green (copied to clipboard) to make them more noticeable
+* Update output format files to show gender and marriage location if available.
+Have not included all the SA (members only) detail fields.
+* Known issue: the correct parsing of the SA website list relies on copying the whole table row (including the View Details link), otherwise a birth might be incorrectly output as a death.

 ### Version 2.5
 * Bugfix.
 Rework the handling of names on the Victorian website to correctly remove <Unknown Family Name> if present.